 This question isn’t solely about a leader’s kindness and instilling trust.
 As a leader, asking how you can help sets the one and is the final piece as you discover how to get teams to accomplish goals.
 What it really does is communicate that your team is expected to ask you, and each other for assistance.
 It also holds your teams and leadership accountable.
 Anyone operating in a vacuum is prone to error, so you want to normalize asking for help.

 Asking how you can help is a reminder you trust them to accomplish what they commit to, but it also removes excuses.
 Leaders can’t blame circumstance, budget, or time after you’ve asked this question.
 If those things were issues, they had the opportunity to ask for help.
 If they don’t ask, the responsibility sits solely with them.
 This also motivates you too.

 If you don’t want people using excuses, asking this question also holds you responsible, to ensure their needs are addressed when they do ask for assistance.
 If you don’t, then they do have an excuse.

-Do NOT forget to write down the goals and refer to these questions often.
-If you’d like to track them in project management software, that’s a great step, but it’s important you continually encourage your team and hold them accountable to their own goals — and that’s the theme behind all three trigger questions and truly how to get teams to accomplish goals.
+Lastly, do not forget to write down the goals and refer to these questions often.
+If you’d like to track them in project management software, that’s a great step, but it’s important to continually encourage your team and hold them accountable to their own goals — this is the central theme behind all three questions and how to get teams to accomplish goals.

-Keeping your team on fire is as simple as repeating the exact same trivia trifecta as often as necessary: every day, week, month, year.
-These questions convert the annoying micro-managing “are you done yet” conversations into a moment of encouragement and support.
+Keeping your team on fire is as simple as repeating these questions as often as necessary: every day, week, month, and year.
+These questions convert the annoying micro-managing “are you done yet” conversations into a moment of encouragement, creativity, and support.
 They turn nagging into responsibility, and, most of all, they turn excuses into action.

-So, I have three final questions.
-What are you going to implement?
+So, I have three final questions: What are you going to implement?
 When will you get that done?
 And what can I do to help?
-Click the contact menu below to hire me if you want to get started.